$200,023 LRC XC Nationals Prediction Contest

-The greatest annual show on turf is Saturday, as the 2022 NCAA Cross Country Championships are taking place in Stillwater and the LRC Coros Prediction Contest will make them even more interesting.
+The greatest show on turf is Saturday, as the 2023 NCAA Cross Country Championships take place in Charlottesville, Virginia.

 Playing in the contest is easy.
 You pick the top 10 teams and individuals at the NCAA XC Champs.
-We have a little guide for you to pick from and of course you can read our NCAA previews.
 The contest heavily rewards you for picking the top 5 individuals and teams correctly in the exact order and penalizes you for incorrect picks in your top 10.
 Full scoring at bottom.

 Click here if you need a login